cmu-mars/cmu-robotics/documents/p2-cp2.md

 Secondly, it excludes bug fixes that simply delete code, which are trivial to find -- we keep the *truly challenging* bugs whose fixes require the insertion of code.

-To ensure that a representative set of faults is produced using these operators, we intend to supply Lincoln Labs with a probability distribution describing the likely shape and composition of faults.
-We intend to construct this probability distribution through observation of real-world bugs from our ArduPilot dataset.

 ## Interface to the Test Harness (API)